microbit-foundation/spec-universal-hex/docs/format.md

 It breaks it down into blocks of 10 records with 16 bytes of data each (the original data records were 16 bytes already), and modifies each block to contain the following:

 - For each block of 10 data records:
+    - Starts with an Extended Linear Address record
-    - Starts with Block Start custom record type `0x0A` and includes the "Block Type"
+    - Followed by a Block Start custom record type `0x0A` and includes the "Block Type"
-        - The last 4 bytes of the data field (`0xC0DE`) is just a place-holder
+        - The last 4 bytes of the data field (`0xC0DE`) are just a place-holder
         - The metadata should indicate the micro:bit version for the block
-    - Followed by an Extended Linear Address record
     - Then the original 10 data records
         - micro:bit v1 data uses the standard Intel Hex data record (`0x00`)
-        - micro:bit v2 data uses Mbv2 Data custom record type (`0D`)
+        - Data for any other board, like the micro:bit v2, uses the Custom Data record type (`0D`)
     - If the last block contains less than 10 data records it will add Padded Data records (`0x0C`)
     - Ends with Block End custom record type (`0x0B`)
         - This type is used only to indicate the block is ending